 Here’s the three-step approach recommended by functional medicine for the management of chronic stress and anxiety.

 As always, with a functional medicine approach, we aim to figure out WHY your anxiety is occurring to be able to address the root cause.
 Here are some of the most common causes found in most people with anxiety.

-Gut-brain connection has been proven by science.
+The gut-brain connection has been proven by science.
 It is crucial for mood and cognitive function.
-Most of your neurotransmitters, including 90% of serotonin your brain needs, are produced in the gut.
+Most of your neurotransmitters, including 90% of the serotonin your brain needs, are produced in the gut.

 An unhealthy gut can wreak havoc on your mood and health due to GI inflammation, damaged gut lining, disrupted microbiome, and nutrient deficiencies.
 Irritable bowel, acid reflux, SIBO, and leaky gut syndrome can all be linked to anxiety.